 So you're thinking, "Hey dude, you spelled 'The Beatles' wrong!"
 But you'd be incorrect; this is the story of a different musical "Beadles," one born into the world as Kevin Beadles.
 Kevin is a Berkeley-based singer/songwriter who has notched three Top 40 songs on the ECMA European Country Charts with his California Country sound.
-His music is an addictive amalgam of indie pop, roots rock and alt-country.
-Think part David Sedaris and part David Lowery (Cracker), and you're on the path to understanding the stories and songs of "the Beadles."
+His music is an addictive amalgam of contemporary country and throw-back pop.
+Think part David Sedaris (best-selling humorist) and part David Lowery (Cracker), and you're on the path to understanding the stories and songs of "the Beadles."

-Grand Prize Winner of the Great American Song Contest (2014) and West Coast Songwriters International (2015), Beadles' music has been licensed to film and TV, including Sony Pictures, Mar Vista Films, MTV and Discovery Network.
+Grand Prize Winner of the Great American Song Contest and West Coast Songwriters International, Beadles' music has been licensed to film and TV, including Sony Pictures, Mar Vista Films, MTV and Discovery Network.

 Kevin's musical evolution began as a child growing up in Glendale, California.
 "We were very briefly the center of the rock n' roll world when Glendale's own The Knack hit it big with "My Sharona."
-His mom bought him an old, one-hundred-dollar piano and a future songwriter was born.
-He was soon playing in bands in Los Angeles, and later Oakland, that were invited to open for acts like DEVO, The Tubes, Tommy Tutone, Dramarama, and Chris Isaak.
+His mom bought him a $100 used piano and a future songwriter was born.
+He was soon playing in bands in Los Angeles, and later San Francisco, that were invited to open for acts like DEVO, The Tubes, Tommy Tutone, Dramarama, and Chris Isaak.